w3c/wot-testing/events/2021.09.Online/TD/TDs/Fujitsu/readme.md

 checked devices:

 Counter(Siemens) on the Internet,
 LED(Hitachi) and temperature sensor(ECHONET) on VPN,

-sensor unit(FUjitsu) on the local network.
+sensor unit(Fujitsu) on the local network.